-The temperature controller alternately cycles the low-stage liquid-line solenoid valve (SV1) and the hot-gas solenoid valve (SV2) ON/OFF through cool relay CR1 to control the chamber temperature.
+The temperature controller cycles the low-stage liquid-line solenoid valve (SV1) ON/OFF to control the chamber temperature.
 When SV1 is ON, liquid refrigerant flows through the thermostatic expansion valve and evaporator to cool the chamber.
 When SV1 is OFF, the flow stops.
-High pressure vapor feeds the hot gas regulator through SV2, which meters a precise amount into the suction line to maintain a minimum load on the system and keep it out of a vacuum.
-The hot gas regulator is adjusted to keep the suction pressure at 2 PSIG when SV1 is OFF.
+The hot gas bypass solenoid valve (SV2) is ON whenever SV1 is OFF.
+SV2 feeds high pressure vapor to the hot gas regulator, which meters a precise amount into the suction line to maintain a minimum load on the system and keep it out of a vacuum.
+The hot gas regulator is adjusted to keep the suction pressure at 8 PSIG when SV1 is OFF.
+This is also called "bypass mode".
+The temperature controller alternately cycles SV2 and SV1 through cool relay CR1.
 Pilot Light PL2 provides an indication on the front panel when SV1 is ON.